Skip to main content

 Published on:

 HEC research professor Craig Anderson has been exploring the impact of “awe” on well-being for over a decade.
 The specialist in affective science recently published a paper on culture and awe, comparing the emotional approach of Americans and Chinese to this phenomenon.
-Anderson’s research was at the heart of a 2023 National Geographic documentary “Operation Artic Cure” which traces the use of awe to alleviate PTSD in veteran soldiers.
+Anderson’s research was at the heart of a 2023 National Geographic documentary “Operation Arctic Cure” which traces the use of awe to alleviate PTSD in veteran soldiers.
 The American academic shares his insights into a new science reshaping policies in sustainability, marketing and health.

 craig anderson HEC podcast